awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 # Module 1 - Lab 1 - Exercise 2 - Manage users and groups

 In the following lab exercise, you will take on the role of Holly Dickson, Adatum Corporation’s Security Administrator.
 In this exercise, you will perform several user and group management functions within Microsoft 365.
-You will create two Office 365 groups and assign existing Microsoft 365 users as members of those groups.
+You will create two Microsoft 365 groups and assign existing Microsoft 365 users as members of those groups.
 You will then delete one of the groups and then use PowerShell to recover the deleted group.

 **Note:** The VM environment provided by your lab hosting provider comes with ten existing Microsoft 365 user accounts, as well as a number of existing on-premises user accounts.
 Several of these existing user accounts will be used throughout the labs in this course.
 This will save you from having to perform the tedious task of creating user accounts, which is typically not a task performed by Security Administrators.
 It will also provide you with the experience of creating a Microsoft 365 user account in case you are not familiar with the process.